Public transit was free for many Coloradans in August. When fares returned, many riders stayed, data shows.

 “Because we’re such a small system, we know most of our riders.
 We know their kids and their grandkids and their dogs and their neighbors,” said Dawn Block, transit coordinator for La Junta Transit.
 “We saw new faces and I want to say at least 50% of those we have seen in September and October.”

-Grants from the Colorado Office of Energy, allocated under Senate Bill 180, allowed agencies to waive fares on buses and trains during the hottest and smoggiest month of year.
+Grants from the Colorado Office of Energy, allocated under Senate Bill 180, which also sought to increase the popularity of transit, allowed agencies to waive fares on buses and trains during the hottest and smoggiest month of year.

+The $28 million was allocated for free fares in August 2022 and August 2023, with $11 million each year going to RTD and $3 million each year going to smaller transit agencies.

 But air quality impacts from the boost in riders are hard to quantify without a baseline given, according to the RTD’s report on the program, which is slated to repeat for a month next summer for the agency and several others across the state.

 In recommendations for next year’s program, the agency called for improved tracking methods on how waived fares impact the state’s air quality.

-There were no significant overcrowding issues or increase in crime on RTD’s buses or trains as ridership surged by 22% in August, compared with July and 36% from August 2021, RTD reported.
+There were no significant overcrowding issues or increase in crime on RTD’s buses or trains as ridership surged by 22% in August, compared with July and up 36% from August 2021, RTD reported.

 The agency deemed the program “a success in encouraging ridership,” but warned that next year that might not hold true if rider levels continue to rebound after the pandemic or if more people choose to take advantage of the waived fares, the report stated.